cbworden/shake-doc/technical_guide.rst

 Data Acquisition
 =================

-ShakeMap requires estimates of magnitude and location and (optionally but preferably) shaking parameters at seismic stations.
+ShakeMap requires estimates of magnitude and location and (optionally, but preferably) shaking IM's at seismic stations.
 As such, ShakeMap has been interfaced with several types of seismic processing systems in wide use at numerous networks across the U.S. and around the world, including Antelope, SeisComP 3, and AQMS.
 The ShakeMap system, however, is a stand-alone software package and is really a passive consumer of seismic data.
-In other words, the ShakeMap software contains no data acquisition component.
+In other words, the ShakeMap software itself contains no data acquisition component.
 It is assumed that ShakeMap earthquake source information and parametric data are packaged for delivery to ShakeMap and that that delivery will trigger a ShakeMap run.
 The required format is in XML, as fully described in the `Software Guide <_static/SoftwareGuideV3_5.pdf>`_.